wikfeldt/shorttalk-coderefinery/talk.md

 - Interactive, type-along lessons interspersed with exercises
 - Jekyll structure and browsing layout derived from work by SWC
 - Red and green stickies, feedback at end of each day
-- Under development: detailed instructor guidelines and instructor training
+- Under development: detailed instructor guidelines

 > <img src="img/DSC_0634.JPG" style="width: 100%;"/>